anchpop/wise_mans_haskell/book.md

 (<*>) :: f (a -> b) -> f a -> f b
 ```

 Remember, `$` is function application.
 So `f $ x` is equivalent to `f x`.
-It takes a function and a value, and applies that function to that value.
+It takes a function and a value and applies that function to that value.

 `<$>` is `fmap`.
 To use `Maybe` as an example, `f <$> (Just x)` is the same as `Just (f x)`.
 It take s a function and a functor, and applies that function to the contents of the functor,